xibosignage/xibo-manual/source/en/media_playlists.md

   - Update Playlist content without accessing Layouts.
   - Schedule directly from the Playlist grid without the need to add to a Layout.
   - Save to [Folders](tour_folders.html) to easily control Share options for Playlists.
+- Preload media to be shown at a later date/time with [Widget Expiry Dates.](media_playlists.html#content-widget-expiry-dates)

 ## Creating a re-usable Playlist